juakoloyu/abasto/readme.rst

 Local Business Management
 * Registration of Companies: New local companies may be registered completing data such as name, address, and others.
+* Visualization and edition of companies.
+* Search and filtering of companies: Searches of companies according to the aforementioned data.
+Income burden
+* Entry Form: It will be charged for each vehicle that enters a form specifying:
+- Type of product: "Food" or "Right of Floor".
+- The tax rate to be collected will be calculated based on tabulated data.
+* Printing of load result: The result of the cargo, one copy for the carrier and one for the office.
+* Show receipt form: At the end of the load it can be completed and print receipt.

 ###################
 What is CodeIgniter